charlietag/os_security/README.md

+# Purpose
-# This is used for check if your linux server is being hacked.
+## This is used for check if your linux server is being hacked.

 ## Environment
   * CentOS 7